phrayse/VAS-File-Architect/README.md

 2. **Edit Screenshots to Create Reference Images:**
    - Open the screenshots in an image editing tool like GIMP (https://www.gimp.org).
-   - Focus on the rectangular area you want to use as a mask.
+   - Focus on the area you want to use as a mask.
 Remove the rest of the image, ensuring the areas you remove are completely transparent.
       - GIMP: Ensure the alpha channel is present.
 Rectangle select (hotkey R), invert selection (hotkey Ctrl+I), delete, export as `.png`.
    - **Important: Keep the original dimensions of the screenshot unchanged.
 Only the content should be altered, not the size.**